Ch0pin/uncrackable/README.md

 to https://twitter.com/Ch0pin as he is responsible for this mess.
 We will add you in our HoF for that, but no CVE (Although I think you can request one).

+constrains: No root/frida/etc...
+The poc should work for SDK version > 32

+Good luck !

 ```